Scope of our work

 - Supporting individuals who seek information about and participation in the work of the Collaboration.

-In addition, each of the two offices of the Center performs unique tasks for the Collaboration:
+In addition, each of the three offices of the Center performs unique tasks for the Collaboration:

 Main Office, Baltimore